michaelchen0426/6000D-Horse-Racing/README.md

 Gallop Chain

-**M+** presents its second hackathon, on **16–17 March**.
-During this two-day event, we invite designers, artists, technologists, and cultural enthusiasts to use M+ Collections open data as raw material for creative and artistic projects.
-Participants are encouraged to examine, interpret, and activate the M+ Collections through design, code, or other mediums.

 # Project Folder Structure

 - **BackEnd**: It's for Web Service that will connect to the Database and serve the Front-end app.